- Maema's first-half goal earned Sundowns the victory

 - Amakhosi are now 22 points behind Masandawana on PSL log

-THE BIGGER PICTURE: Chiefs remained fifth on the league standings - three points behind third-placed SuperSport United and 22 points behind Sundowns who became the first team to win 12 matches in a row in the PSL era following their victory over Amakhosi.
+While Chiefs remained fifth on the standings - three points behind third-placed SuperSport United and 22 points behind Sundowns.

-The Glamour Boys' hopes of challenging for this season's league championship are slowly fading away at the moment, having now lost three matches in a row.
+Amakhosi's ambitions of challenging for the league championship are slowly fading away at the moment having now lost three matches in a row.